-In general, a person is considered disabled for the purposes of the Disability Discrimination Act 1995 if they have a physical or mental impairment which has a substantial, long-term and adverse effect on their ability to carry out normal day-to-day activities.
+In general, a person is considered to have a disability for the purposes of the Disability Discrimination Act 1995 if they have a physical or mental impairment, which has a substantial, long-term and adverse effect on their ability to carry out normal day-to-day activities.

 The Disability Discrimination Act bans disability discrimination by service providers against service-users with disabilities.
 The law gives people with disabilities important rights on access to everyday services.
 It also protects the disabled from discrimination by employers against jobseekers and employees with disabilities.

 - mental, eg learning disabilities and some mental illnesses if severe and long term